brocaar/chirpstack-application-server/docs/content/integrate/auth.md

 # Authentication / authorization

-Both the gRPC and the JSON REST interface are protected by an authentication and authorization meganism.
+Both the gRPC and the JSON REST interface are protected by an authentication and authorization mechanism.
 For this [JSON web-tokens](https://jwt.io) are used, using the `--jwt-secret` / `JWT_SECRET` value for signing.
 Therefore it is important to choose an unique and strong secret.